 (This post may contain affiliate links)

-If you appreciate my weekly patterns I hope you’d consider purchasing an ad-free pdf of this pattern for $1.50 in my Ravelry shop.
+If you appreciate my weekly patterns I hope you’d consider purchasing an ad-free pdf of this pattern in my Ravelry shop.

 Thank you to Elizabeth H for becoming my newest patron on Patreon!